-- Before leaving the house, be sure to try to turn off gas, electricity and water.
+- Before leaving the house, be sure to try to turn off the gas, electricity, and water.

 Hide in a safe place where you can create a void, to prevent being crushed.
-We have more detail on where to hide in the above section.
+We have more details on where to hide in the above section.

-Stay away from glass, windows, exterior doors and exterior walls, and anything that might fall, such as lighting fixtures or shelves.
+Stay away from glass, windows, exterior doors, exterior walls, and anything that might fall, such as lighting fixtures or shelves.

 If you are in bed when an earthquake starts, roll off the bed and onto the floor.
 Stay close to the bed.
 Wait and keep your head protected with a pillow.